gvellut/jncep/README.md

   -n, --no-replace        Flag to indicate that some unicode characters
-                          unlikely to be in an EPUB reader font should NOT be replaced and instead kept as is --help                  Show this message and exit.
+                          unlikely to be in an EPUB reader font should NOT be replaced and instead kept as is -s, --sync              Flag to sync tracked series based on series followed on J-Novel Club and update the new ones from the beginning of the series --help                  Show this message and exit.
 ```